 So there’s plenty to cover this month, and I hope you enjoy this post and video summary of it all.
 As always, I haven’t received any gifts or payments by anyone mentioned in this post, and all opinions are my own.

 Continue reading “November 2019 Favourites”

-Welcome to the next batch of posts from my old Bolt journal.
-This was the last month of my summer holiday before returning to university, and as such there wasn’t a great deal to mention.
-But I did have a nice lazy break in London with relatives, during which I got a big haul of music with my birthday money, plus I got hooked on a couple of new PS2 games.
+Welcome to the next batch of posts from my journal.
+This has been the last month of my summer holiday before returning to university, and so there isn’t a great deal to mention.
+But I did have a nice lazy break in London with relatives, during which I got a big haul of music with my birthday money, plus I’ve got hooked on a couple of new PS2 games.
 So I hope you enjoy this little collection of entries!

 Continue reading “Journal – September 2002”